dack91/octet/octet/src/examples/example_invaderers/README.md

    ```

 * Vertical Player Movement
   * I added up and down movement to the *move_ship()* class by checking for up and down key presses and ensuring that the player remains within the game play area by checking for collisions with the bottom and divider border sprites.
-If the player moves to collide with one of those boundaries, apply an equal and oppisite movement so that the sprite stays in one place inside of the allowed area.
+If the player moves to collide with one of those boundaries, apply an equal and opposite movement so that the sprite stays in one place inside of the allowed area.
   ```cpp
   // up arrow
   else if (is_key_down(key_up)) {